dmitry-salnikov/articles/_posts/2011-03-06-how_to_use_github_effectively_for_your_project.md

 Another nice feature is the possibility to comment the code.
 Most of the time you'll do it while reviewing a pull request.
 But a user can also comment on something.

-Sometimes we push a branch that need some feedback, and "a discussion will be started":https://github.com/perldancer/Dancer/commit/d8e79e0d63d0e1b0e05fd36f9e31c378678fccc3.
+Sometimes we push a branch that need some feedback, and [a discussion will be started](https://github.com/perldancer/Dancer/commit/d8e79e0d63d0e1b0e05fd36f9e31c378678fccc3).

 ## comparing branches